agamboa7/lab2-team10/README.md

-Of course.
-Here is the updated README with all deep learning-related content removed:

 # lab2-team10
 This repository contains material relevant to the Laboratory of Bioinformatics 2 course, which is part of the Bioinformatics Master's Degree at the University of Bologna.